algorithmiaio/api-docs/source/includes/clients/_java.md

 There are two ways to call an algorithm: `.pipeJson` and `.pipe`.

 `.pipeJson:`

 * Use pipeJson when you are manually converting objects to JSON.
 This can be useful when working on edge cases or in testing.

 * We recommend that you use .pipe whenever possible.

 `.pipe:`

 * Use .pipe whenever possible. .pipe will take an object and convert it into the JSON structure required.

 * You can use .pipe with binary files.
 No JSON serialization is required with .pipe.

-#### Casting results
+### Casting results in Java

 > For an algorithm that returns a string: